sshambar/WX-HWS/INSTALLATION_GUIDE.md

 * Important.
 Depending on the configuration of your server, you may have to change your file permissions.
 Change all files and folders recursively in the root of your server to 0775 using CHMOD and user to your Linux login name and groups to www-data using CHOWN, either via the CLI or your server Control Panel (if you employ one).
 I use Webmin http://www.webmin.com/deb.html, an open source control panel which will make your tasks much easier.

 * In the download you will find a folder called 'copy_folder_inside_into_skins_folder'.
 Inside is a folder called 'w34skin'.
 Copy or move the w34skin folder and its contents into your skins folder.
-You will need to edit the skin.conf file in this folder to insert your own path to the folder in which the template is installed.
+In the '[CheetahGenerator]' section you will need to edit the skin.conf file in this folder to insert your own path to the folder in which the template is installed.
 For example /[YOUR_OWN_PATH]/mbcharts might typically be '/var/www/html/pws/mbcharts'.

 * You will also find a folder called 'copy_files_inside_to_user_folder'.
 Copy the files inside, stats.py and lastrain.py, into your weewx/bin/user folder.